 The written program identifies who will be responsible for administering the respirator program in your laboratory or department.
 In addition, the website will detail how other obligations will be met such as medical surveillance, fit testing equipment selection and maintenance.
-Click on the following link to fill out and download a written respiratory protection program template.
+More information can be found in the UAH Respiratory Protection Program Policy.